Can A Codependency Quiz Tell You If You’re Too Reliant On Your Partner?

 You could make a concerted effort to start helping out around the house.
 Try to alleviate some of the burdens from your partner.
 Even if you aren't used to doing this due to years of dependence on others, you can start learning little by little.
 Over time, you might be able to turn the situation around, and you might begin to feel as if you're truly contributing.

 A study published in 2020 showed positive mental health impacts for emerging adults who spent time alone intentionally.
-Consider encouraging your partner to go out and do something with friends so you're on your own for a while.
+Consider encouraging your partner to go out and do something with friends or a family member, giving you time to be alone.
 Eventually, you might be able to go out on your own to do something, even if it's just a walk in the park or a trip to the grocery store.

 If you have issues with your mental health, it's a good idea to talk to your doctor.
 Your partner has likely been trying to assist you as much as they can.
 You can try to make progress in healing so that you can lift some of the weight off of their shoulders.
 The right treatment plan could allow you to return to work even if you suffer from severe anxiety or depression issues.